Jackie Shroff: Films

-In 2010 he appeared in film Bhoot and Friends.
-In 2011 he did a cameo role in film Shraddha In The Name Of God directed by Gurubhai Thakkar.
+In 2010, he appeared in the film Bhoot and Friends.
+In 2011, he appeared in a cameo role in the film Shraddha In The Name Of God directed by Gurubhai Thakkar.

-In 2017, Shroff made his debut in Konkani, acting in the film Soul Curry, which even won him an award.
-Subsequently, he is to act in another Konkani film scheduled to release in 2019, titled Kantaar.
+In 2017, Shroff made his debut in Konkani, acting in the film Soul Curry, which earned him the Goa State Award for Best Actor.
+Subsequently, he acted in another Konkani film released in 2019, titled Kantaar.